dannywillems/dannywillems.github.io/_posts/2023-11-01-a-recap-of-lookup-arguments.md

 MVLookup are described in https://eprint.iacr.org/2022/1530.pdf.
 It is based on the sumcheck protocol.

-The terms to remember in the paper:
+What to remember from the paper:
 - cached quotients -> we use some pre-computed quotients to speed up some computations
 - batch column lookups -> on the same row, multiple columns query the same table.
 - the main change in MVLookup is to use the mathetical objects called `rational functions`.
 Rational functions are well-defined mathematical objects, which are fractions of polynomials, i.e. $\frac{P(X)}{Q(X)}$.